al-foysal-tuhin/ostad_ai_engineering_course/README.md

-## 📘 Ostad AI Engineering Course Repository
+## 📘 Ostad AI Engineering Bootcamp Repository

-Welcome to my Ostad AI Engineering Course Repository!
+Welcome to my Ostad AI Engineering Bootcamp Repository!
 This is my personal learning space where I will store all the codes, notebooks, and projects I complete throughout the course.
 Most of the coding will be written and executed in Google Colab for easy access and reproducibility.

 ## 🚀 About This Repository